xeyler/brighamcampbell.com/content/notes/cross-compiling-linux.md

 This is why the Linux kernel, which only takes advantage of the capabilities of a freestanding environment, can be compiled with either a compiler that targets a freestanding environment (e.g. `aarch64‑none‑eabi`) or one that targets a hosted environment (e.g. `aarch64‑unknown‑linux‑gnueabi`).
+We'll verify this by building Linux using either target.

+# The cross compiler

+Now that we have uniquely identified the target platforms, we need to acquire the correct cross compiler.
+There are a couple different ways to do this:

+* Manually build a cross compiler using a native compiler and the GCC source code
-# Bootstrapping a cross compiler
+* Install a pre-built cross compiler from your distribution's package repository
+* Use toolchain management software like crosstool-NG or buildroot to build a custom cross compiler toolchain

 [^1]: See Linux From Scratch
     (https://www.linuxfromscratch.org/lfs/view/stable/part3.html)